LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/tech_stack.md

 Even the DI integration with Koin was not pain-free, the <code>:core:navigation</code> module contains some glue code that is used to work around some of the issues that were encountered.
 </dd>

 <dt>Networking</dt>
 <dd>Here, at least for Android developers, no surprises: the choice was <a href="https://github.com/ktorio/ktor">Ktor</a>
 which has great multiplatform support.
 Instead of using Retrofit, to create network adapters the
 <a href="https://github.com/Foso/Ktorfit">Ktorfit</a> library is used, which uses KSP to parse
 annotations and generate code.
 </dd>

 <dt>Resource management</dt>
 <dd>
 Initially the project used the <a href="https://github.com/icerockdev/moko-resources">Moko resources</a>
 library to load fonts, icons and all the localized messages used in the UI.
 It worked great, since in those areas Compose multiplatform missed the needed functionalities.
+But as long as the project grew in size and more complex KSP configurations were needed, having all modules depend on resources became unmaintainable.
-Since resource management was introduced in Compose multiplatform 1.6.0, I migrated the project to the built-in system.
-And, for localization, the project was migrated to the
+This is why I migrated drawable and font loading to Compose build-in system.
+And, for localization, the choice was the
-<a href="https://github.com/adrielcafe/lyricist">Lyricist</a> library which better handles dynamic language changes.
+<a href="https://github.com/adrielcafe/lyricist">Lyricist</a> library, which better handles dynamic language changes.
 </dd>

 <dt>Image loading</dt>
 <dd>
 This was something that was expected to be simpler but unfortunately it wasn't.
 Popular kotlin libraries